peterhoward42/vue-learning/README.md

 *  Add and compose a trivial additional custom component.
 (ScratchCpt)
 *  Try text interpolation inside an attribute value
-*  Try using a method call as a binding expression o  Can the function be defined externally to the methods block? o  Re-express this as a computed prop o  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props
+*  Try using a method call as a binding expression
+*  Can the function be defined externally to the methods block? - better single line delegation
+*  Re-express this as a computed prop o  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props